• Skip to primary navigation

 Bok Choy's stalks and leaves are perfect for sautéing, steaming, and adding raw to salads.

-When it comes to Leek, it has a unique taste.
+It has a unique taste.

 The white and light green part is often used in cooking, as an alternative to onions.